Cognitive Behavioural Therapy for Insomnia (CBT-I)

 Digital CBT-I (dCBT-I)

-Several evidence-based digital CBT-I programs have been developed that provide online low-cost support.
-Like CBT-I, dCBT-I has shown to be effective in a variety of populations including adults, children, adolescents, and individuals with co-morbid conditions, such as anxiety, depression, PTSD, substance use and some physical health conditions.
-Several evidence-based dCBT-I programs have been outlined below.
+Several evidence-based digital CBT-I programs have been created that offer low-cost online support.
+Like regular CBT-I, digital CBT-I (dCBT-I) has shown to work well for many people, including adults, children, adolescents, and those with other conditions like anxiety, depression, PTSD, substance use and some physical health conditions.

 Note: The above-mentioned dCBT-I programs have published peer-reviewed research supporting their effectiveness.
 The Sleep Health Foundation does not endorse programs or products, and the above list is provided for information only.